 II.
-GROUND TRAVEL Shuttle/TaxiParking , Or personal car .50 cents x miles = \$ Tot al Ground Travel \$ III.
-FOOD (\$42 in state, \$49 out return) of state; one full day of per diem for each nigh nt spent out of town; one half of per diem on day of Ratex days = \$ - 1⁄2 Rate of 1 day = \$ Return day - 72 Nate of 1 day - \$ To otal Food 0 0000 00000000000000000000000000000000 \$ I am requesting a per diem check advance (Ground Travel a nd Food) in the amount of \$ future advances will be pro AD RECONCILIATION Ibmit a travel claim within 15 days after completion of the sessed until this advance is cleared.
-If no travel claim in the subsequent collection costs, through payroll deductions. is submitted, I will be liable for the full amount o of any travel APPROVALS Travelers Signature/Dat e P Program Director/Date Executive Director/Date F inance Director/Date
+GROUND TRAV EL Shuttle/Taxi personal car .50 cents x miles = \$ III.
+FOOD (\$42 in state, \$49 out of state return) ; one full day of per diem for each nigh ht spent out of town; one half of per diem on day of Rate x Return day days = \$ - 1⁄2 Rate of 1 day = \$ Total Fo od \$\$ l am requesting a per die em check advance (Ground Travel a and Food) in the amount of \$ future advances will be processed avel claim within 15 days after completion of thuntil this advance is cleared.
+If no travel claim the trip with remittance of any balance due YVEDDI, and that no n is submitted, I will be liable for the full amount of any travel tions.
+I further understand that YVEDDI will not be responsible for APPROVALS Travelers Signature/Date P Program Director/Date Executive Director/Date inance Director/Date